 We’re excited that you took home some seeds from Merrimack College’s Seed Library!
 This volunteer-run Seed Library works in concert with the Merrimack Garden (located at 27 Rock Ridge Rd.).
 Feel free to pop by the garden any time.
 We have a host of annual vegetables and perennial plantings.

-Our Seed Library will be open from early March through the end of November in the McQuade Library lobby (just to the left once you walk in the doors).
-We will have a rotating offering of seeds that suit the particular time of year.
+Our Seed Library will be open from the end of February through December in the McQuade Library basement.
+Beginning in the spring of 2023, we are offering over 30 different kinds of seeds!
+Into the summer and fall, we will have a rotating offering of seeds that suit the time of year.

 If kept cool and dry, the seeds you take home should last for at least a year.
 Once you get growing, please tag @Merrimack_Garden on Instagram or email Lisa Perks (firstname.lastname@example.org) if you have any photos to share!